cpapdotcom/usx-javascript-style-guide/README.md

     ```

   <a name="naming--boolean-variable-naming"></a>
-  - [23.10](#naming--boolean-variable-naming) If the variable, property, or method is a boolean, or returns an expected Boolean response, use isVal() or hasVal().
+  - [23.11](#naming--boolean-variable-naming) If the variable, property, or method is a boolean, or returns an expected Boolean response, use isLabel or hasLabel.

     > Why?
-It's semantic, easily readable and understandable, and denotes an expected Boolean response or output.
+It's semantic, easy to read and understand, and clearly denotes an expected Boolean response or output.

     ```javascript
     // bad